imec-int/woopibot/README.md

 - Forwards BLE messages to Serial
 - Forwards Serial messages to BLE
+- Reads out the current RSSI value and sends it to BLE

 ## messages
 Messages are strings that start with a 0x02 byte and end with a 0x03 byte.